How Much Does It Cost to Start a Hair Salon in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Hair Salon, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($73,500 median startup cost), Wisconsin offers lower costs for a Hair Salon.
+Wisconsin is close to the national average for Hair Salon startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($70,500 median startup cost), Wisconsin offers lower costs for a Hair Salon.

 Common Mistakes to Avoid